 The owner must also keep records of maintenance checks, safety measures and repair work so a municipal building surveyor or chief officer of the fire brigade can inspect them.
 These documents, as well as the annual essential safety measures reports, must be made available to the municipal building surveyor or the chief officer on request after 24 hours' notice has been given.

 A template for the preparation of the annual essential safety measures report is available here.
+A sample report to help you complete your report can be found here.
 Also available is a template prepared by the Country Fire Authority for the Fire Orders (landscape or portrait orientation) and evacuation plans required in alpine buildings.

 Bushfire Vegetation Removal